Diversity and Human Resources

 We are particularly aware of supporting independence.
 Activities include working steadily from 9:15 – 16:15, learning how to use PCs in work breaks, and taking part in family tours at our head office once a year.
 I myself also visit Ogikubo each year to exchange opinions with everyone in the office.

 We believe that it is essential for management to disseminate information actively so that Hulic employees work together to promote these initiatives.
 We communicate the importance of diversity management through the dissemination of the Message from the President once a month, the implementation of the President’s Questionnaire Survey every six months, and periodic dinner meetings with employees.
-We are raising internal awareness in collaboration with the women’s career promotion project team launched in 2010 under the direct supervision of the President.
+We are raising internal awareness in collaboration with the diversity promotion project team (the former women’s career promotion project team) launched in 2010 under the direct supervision of the President.

 Our employees will work together to achieve diversity and inclusion, without any complacency about efforts to date.